Regional Distribution - Nairobi Framework

 Information sharing

-The UNFCCC secretariat, in its function of facilitator of the Nairobi Framework and the broader work to enhance the regional distribution of CDM project activities, coordinates relevant activities to be carried out by partners and other cooperating organizations.
-The implementing agencies, working together, address identified needs and opportunities according to the specific situation in each country where they are active, as well as their own mandates.
+The UNFCCC secretariat, in its function of facilitator of the Nairobi Framework and the broader work to enhance the regional distribution of CDM project activities, coordinates relevant activities to be carried out by partners and cooperating organizations.
+The implementing agencies, working together, address identified needs and opportunities according to the situation in the countries and regions where they are active, as well as their own mandates.

-Initiatives already undertaken + Third African Carbon Forum in Marrakech, Morocco, 4-6 July 2011
++ Third African Carbon Forum in Marrakech, Morocco - July 2011

-+ Side event during COP 15 on "Nairobi Framework - Status and Future Impacts in Africa" (on 11 December 2009)Nairobi Framework: Achievements and Challenges (216 KB)
++ Side event during COP 15 on "Nairobi Framework - Status and Future Impacts in Africa" - December 2009

-+ The first Africa Carbon Forum was held in Dakar, Senegal in September 2008
++ First Africa Carbon Forum, Dakar, Senegal - September 2008

 + Plenary sessions on the Nairobi Framework are included during all meetings of the CDM DNA Forum and in the Joint Coordination Workshops (JWS) since November 2007